GoogleCloudPlatform/cicd-foundation/exercises/E2_skaffold-dev/README.md

 <details>
 <summary>Customize the response</summary>

-👉 Uncomment the last 3 lines in [`deployment.yaml`](../../apps/hello-world/k8s/base/deployment.yaml#L45).
+👉 Uncomment the last 3 lines in [`deployment.yaml`](../../apps/go-hello-world/envs/base/deployment.yaml#L45).

-👉 Watch `skaffold` do the redeployment.
+👉 Watch `skaffold dev` do the redeployment.

 👉 Test/validate with `curl` as previously to see the effect of your changes.

-You may want to customize the value of the `NAME` environment variable as defined in the [`deployment.yaml`](../../apps/hello-world/k8s/base/deployment.yaml#L46).
+You may want to customize the value of the `NAME` environment variable as defined in the [`deployment.yaml`](../../apps/go-hello-world/envs/base/deployment.yaml#L46).

-Also you can modify [`main.go`](../../apps/hello-world/src/main.go#L55), e.g., by uppercassing `Hello` or translating it to another language.
+Also you can modify [`main.go`](../../apps/go-hello-world/src/main.go#L55), e.g., by uppercassing `Hello` or translating it to another language.
 </details>